GriffinShea/GriffinShea.github.io/index.md

 	<div class="column">

 		<p>In the year 2222, the vicious Bugmen of Bugulon Prime landed on Earth and began slaughtering human populations.
 The EUBDC (Earth United Bug Defence Coalition) was assembled in order to organize a counteroffensive to these invading forces.
 The war has been long and brutal but the EUBDC has finally pushed the Bugmen across the stars all the way back to their home planet.
 All that remains to be done is to eliminate the hive on Bugulon Prime...</p>
-		<p>In BUGMAN ASSAULT, <b>YOU</b> have been chosen to take on the role of Field Marshal to lead the EUBDC invasion forces on Bugulon Prime.
-Harvest precious metal and gas resources from the surface of an alien world. </p>
+		<p>In BUGMAN ASSAULT, <b>YOU</b> have been chosen to take on the role of Field Marshal to lead the EUBDC invasion forces on Bugulon Prime!</p>
+		<p>Harvest precious metal and gas resources from the surface of an alien world. </p>
 		<p>Built in Unity as a course project for COMP-4501 (Advanced Computer Game Design and Development) at Carleton University (February - April 2022).</p>
 		<p>Technical Achievements:</p>
 		<ul>